 Like a schoolyard at recess, the digital world is filled with trends, fads and every kind of shiny, fool’s-gold type object you can imagine.

 This is a problem for both marketers and consumers.

-Whether it’s an ad campaign and (usually) one of those endlessly scrolling landing pages that convinces you to buy a product you don’t want or need, or a marketing technique that fails to deliver on it’s too-good-to-be-true promise, it’s often difficult to avoid the pitfalls of the Internet.
+Whether it’s an ad campaign and (usually) one of those endlessly scrolling landing pages that convince you to buy a product you don’t want or need or a marketing technique that fails to deliver on its too-good-to-be-true promise, it’s often difficult to avoid the pitfalls of the Internet.

-There are, however, new technologies and trends that can have significant affect on both consumers and marketers, which means telling the difference between impactful mobile trends and fleeting fads is an important skill.
+There are, however, new technologies and trends that can have a significant effect on both consumers and marketers, which means telling the difference between impactful mobile trends and fleeting fads is an important skill.

 If you have a smartphone (and I’m sure most of you reading this do), you’ve probably asked yourself, “Should I download Pokémon GO to see what all the fuss is about?”

 Nah, I’m too old for that, you’ve told yourself.
 That’s another one of those fads, you think.
 Nostalgia?
 What’s that, you pretend to wonder as the memories threaten to burst from the corner of your mind you try to contain them to.